 These harmless flies are in a relatively small family, and they are less commonly seen than other types of flies.
 Because of their size and imposing look, they make a big impression when people do see them.
 Harmless species that gain protection from predators by resembling stinging, biting, toxic, or distasteful species are called Batesian mimics, named after Henry Walter Bates, the 19th-century evolutionary biologist who studied this form of mimicry.

 Like other flies, Mydas flies begin life as an egg, which hatches into a grublike larva.
 Most of the life is spent in the larval stage, whose central goals are to eat and grow, molting a number of times.
 It is likely that most Mydas flies spend at least a year as a larva.
 The next stage is a pupa, during which the insect transforms into its final stage, emerging from the pupa as a winged adult, whose central goal is to mate and reproduce.
 In many species, males stake out positions at favorable egg-laying sites and wait for females to arrive.
 Mydas flies are a little-studied group.
 If you are considering a career in biology, this family awaits thorough investigation.

-The name for this fly family, Mydidae/Mydas, apparently alludes to the Phrygian King Midas of Greek mythology, who gained the magical ability to have everything he touch turn to gold (it backfired, of course).
+The name for this fly family, Mydidae/Mydas, apparently alludes to the Phrygian King Midas of Greek mythology, who gained the magical ability to have everything he touch turn to gold (it backfired, of course, since you can’t eat gold).
 The connection with the fly seems to be the golden (or reddish) mark on the second abdominal segment on the species Mydas clavatus.
-Incidentally, the father of King Midas, Gordias, was the legendary maker of the Gordian Knot, which is the inspiration for horsehair worms being called Gordian worms.
+Incidentally, the father of King Midas, Gordias, was the legendary maker of the Gordian Knot; that story is the inspiration for horsehair worms being called Gordian worms.
 In the past, naturalists had an excellent grasp of Classical thought!